Elhebert/vue-fineuploader/README.md

 - `multiple` - Directly maps to the [`allowMultipleItems` property on Fine Uploader's standalone drag-and-drop module](http://docs.fineuploader.com/branch/master/features/drag-and-drop.html#allowMultipleItems).

 - `onDropError` - Directly maps to the [`callbacks.dropError` option on Fine Uploader's standalone drag-and-drop module](http://docs.fineuploader.com/branch/master/features/drag-and-drop.html#dropError).
-React Fine Uploader will log any errors when the underlying DnD instance invokes the `dropError` callback, but you can specify additional behavior as well.
+Vue Fine Uploader will log any errors when the underlying DnD instance invokes the `dropError` callback, but you can specify additional behavior as well.

 - `onProcesssingDroppedFiles` - Directly maps to the [`callbacks.processingDroppedFiles` option on Fine Uploader's standalone drag-and-drop module](http://docs.fineuploader.com/branch/master/features/drag-and-drop.html#processingDroppedFiles).

 - `onProcessingDroppedFilesComplete` - Directly maps to the [`callbacks.processingDroppedFilesComplete` option on Fine Uploader's standalone drag-and-drop module](http://docs.fineuploader.com/branch/master/features/drag-and-drop.html#processingDroppedFilesComplete).
-React Fine Uploader will send all files to the underlying Fine Uploader instance when this callback is invoked, but you may specify additional logic as well.
+Vue Fine Uploader will send all files to the underlying Fine Uploader instance when this callback is invoked, but you may specify additional logic as well.

 - `uploader` - The only required option - a Fine Uploader [wrapper class](#wrapper-classes).